 The participant needs to demonstrate this by answering a series of guided questions relating to a woman with urinary dysfunction who has attended for assessment following the workshop.
 The participant is asked to validate each response with the rationale that supports his/her clinical reasoning and each response needs to be supported by relevant references.

 For those who choose to submit a written assignment, the submission must be made within 3 months of the workshop.
 As mentioned above, it is a formative assignment, which means that it does not have a pass/fail marking criteria.
 Further instructions/guidance, including advice on how to request an extension to the submission deadline, will be provided during and after the workshop.

 Cancellation by a participant

 Where a place on a course has been confirmed a 90% refund will be given for cancellation up to 4 weeks before the workshop, a 50% refund will be given for cancellation up to 2 weeks before the course.
 No refund will be given for a cancellation within 2 weeks of the course.
 If eligible for a refund this must be claimed within three months of the course taking place.

 This includes failure to attend a course due to illness.
-In the event of becoming unwell or physically incapacitated prior to attendance on a course the participant should contact the POGP workshop administrator or POGP workshop coordinator if they are hoping to still attend.
+In the event of becoming unwell or physically incapacitated prior to attendance on a course the participant should contact the POGP course administrator if they are hoping to still attend.
 POGP reserves the right to make the final decision whether a participant can attend the course.
-Failure of the participant to disclose any changes to health could result in a participant being turned away on arrival at the course venue or during the course itself.
+Failure of the participant to disclose any changes to their health could result in a participant being turned away on arrival at the course venue or during the course itself.
 The policy will also be valid for a cancellation of a place for an overseas participant.
 In addition, any extra costs incurred for bank charges and administration will be subtracted from the final refund.